María Verónica San Martín

 The Booklyn Bridge #1Memory & Landscape: Unveiling the Historic Truths of ChileUniversity of Delaware Library

 DignidadIn Their Memory: Human Rights Violations, 1973–1990Make the Economy ScreamNothing is True, Everything is PermittedIndignity and Resistance in the foothills of the Andes.
 A Case Study of Villa Grimaldi.
-1973-1978University of Minnesota
+1973-1978University of Illinois

 Collective RoadmapUniversity of Washington Libraries